TeoooKR/adofai-collab-helper-discord-bot/README.md

 Not work yet.

-# Discord Music Management Bot
+# ADOFAI Collab Helper Discord Bot
 This is a bot that helps manage game ADOFAI collab on discord.

 ## Invite Bot